JoshuaSchlichting/jo.sh/README.md

     --poetry-install: Install the dependencies in the pyproject.toml file into the image
     --no-cache: Do not use cache when building the image
-    --no-cache-all: Do not use cache at all when building the image --image [IMAGE]: Use a different Python image (default: 3.10-slim-buster)
+    --no-cache-all: Do not use cache at all when building the image --image [IMAGE]: Use a different Python image (default: pyproject.toml's spec or 3.10)
   clean: Stop and remove the container and image
   install: Install this script to /usr/local/bin/jo.sh and create a josh symlink (may require sudo)
   uninstall: Uninstall this script from /usr/local/bin/jo.sh (may require sudo)